gfoidl/trx2junit/ReadMe.md

 | failure | `TRX2JUNIT_JENKINS_TESTCASE_STATUS_FAILURE` | `0`           |
 | skipped | `TRX2JUNIT_JENKINS_TESTCASE_STATUS_SKIPPED` | not set       |

-With the command-line switch `--junit-messages-to-system-out` given the _message attributes_ will be emitted to _system-out_ too.
+With the command-line switch `--junit-messages-to-system-err` given the _message attributes_ will be emitted to _system-err_ too.

 ### junit to trx